CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course2/module1.md

 - Data driven business decisions are based on capturing data, correlating it, and then using it to create meaningful reports.
 - Classes of data that companies, and organizations must protect are personally identifiable information (or PII), company confidential information, customer confidential information, and protected health information (or PHI).

+# Data Threats

+## Data leaks
+Data leaks are the accidental exposure of confidential or sensitive data through a security vulnerability.

+## Data breaches
+Data breaches are when a data leak is caused intentionally by a cybercriminals.
+These occur when social engineering or phishing attacks trick employees into leaking sensitive credentials or information.

+## Data dumps
+Data dumps are when cybercriminals dump stolen data onto the dark web for monetary gain.
+A data dump might include PII, PHI, bank account numbers, PINs, social security numbers, and more.
+Other cybercriminals buy and use data dumps for things like identity theft and password attacks.

+## Threat  Types

+### Snooping Attacks
+- Eaves dropping
+- Man in the middle
+- Replay